Nelson-Gon/urlfix/docs/source/CONTRIBUTING.rst

 * Uploads ``dist`` to test.pypi.org with ``twine upload --repository-url https://test.pypi.org/legacy/ dist/*``
 * If everything looks good, asks you to upload to pypi.org with ``twine upload dist/*``

-Please note that the 'checkem' project is released with a `Contributor Code of Conduct <https://github.com/Nelson-Gon/checkem/.github/CODE_OF_CONDUCT.md>`_.
+Please note that the 'urlfix' project is released with a `Contributor Code of Conduct <https://github.com/Nelson-Gon/urlfix/.github/CODE_OF_CONDUCT.md>`_.
 By contributing to this project, you agree to abide by its terms.